swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-20-link-the-model-to-label-studio.md

 ## Introduction

-In this chapter, we will start by creating an API for the model using [FastAPI](https://fastapi.tiangolo.com).
-We will then link the model we trained in the previous chapter to Label Studio.
-The model will be used to make predictions on the data we have in Label Studio thus making the labeling process more efficient.
+In this chapter, you will begin by creating an API for the model.
+Next, you will link the model you trained in the previous chapters to Label Studio using this API.
+This integration will enable the model to make predictions on the unlabeled data within Label Studio, rendering the labeling process "AI assisted" and thus making it significantly more efficient.

 ## Steps